 Save Time for Food and Shopping

-Although flowers will be May 15’s main attraction, many Eastern Market District merchants will be open, including these 13 places to shop in and around Eastern Market.
+Although flowers will be the main attraction, many Eastern Market District merchants will be open, including these 13 places to shop in and around Eastern Market.
 Also, flats and pots can be dropped off at convenient parcel pickups, so you can eat or shop without having to load up your vehicle first.
 When you’re ready to leave, just drive up and take advantage of the free loading service available.

 Leave Your Pet at Home